 Scavenging for water at night

-My mum would have to carry it, me and even my husband – he would carry water back from work in the car, from my relatives’ houses.
+My mum would have to carry it, me and even my husband.
+He would carry water back from work in the car, from my relatives’ houses.
 That’s what we used to have to do before just to have water in the bath.”
 This is what poverty in Bolivia can be like.

 Extreme poverty breeds extreme situations